Transposable element: Autonomous and non-autonomous

 Transposition can be classified as either "autonomous" or "non-autonomous" in both Class I and Class II TEs.
 Autonomous TEs can move by themselves, whereas non-autonomous TEs require the presence of another TE to move.
 This is often because dependent TEs lack transposase (for Class II) or reverse transcriptase (for Class I).

 Activator element (Ac) is an example of an autonomous TE, and dissociation elements (Ds) is an example of a non-autonomous TE.
 Without Ac, Ds is not able to transpose.

 Class III

 Some researchers also identify a third class of transposable elements, which has been described as "a grab-bag consisting of transposons that don't clearly fit into the other two categories".
 Examples of such TEs are the Foldback (FB) elements of Drosophila melanogaster, the TU elements of Strongylocentrotus purpuratus, and Miniature Inverted-repeat Transposable Elements.

-Distribution

-Approximately 64% of the maize genome is made up of TEs, as is 44% of the human genome, and almost half of murine genomes.

-New discoveries of transposable elements have shown the exact distribution of TEs with respect to their transcription start sites (TSSs) and enhancers.
-A recent study found that a promoter contains 25% of regions that harbor TEs.
-It is known that older TEs are not found in TSS locations because TEs frequency starts as a function once there is a distance from the TSS.
-A possible theory for this is that TEs might interfere with the transcription pausing or the first-intro splicing.
-Also as mentioned before, the presence of TEs closed by the TSS locations is correlated to their evolutionary age (number of different mutations that TEs can develop during the time).